English language training for newcomers

-In Prince Edward Island, language training is free for permanent residents, being funded both by the Federal (LINC - Language Instruction for Newcomers to Canada) and the Provincial Government.
+In Prince Edward Island, language training is funded by the federal (LINC - Language Instruction for Newcomers to Canada) and the provincial government, and it is free for permanent residents.
 The demand is currently greater than the number of seats available, and all eligible individuals are placed on a waiting list.

 Before enrolling in the program, all candidates must undergo the Canadian Language Benchmarks Placement Test (CLBPT), provided at the IRSA office.
 Based on the results of the CLBPT, students are placed on a waiting list by level of English to attend classes at their preferred school, either Holland College or Study Abroad Canada.
 While on the waiting list, clients can attend language training at either Holland College or Study Abroad Canada under each school's Fee-Payer Program.
 For more information on fee-payer programs contact Holland College or Study Abroad Canada.